Chart Color Schemes

 Ashfield features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-Ashfield's dwelling structure, as per the latest Census, consisted of 22.1% houses and 77.9% other dwellings.
-In comparison, Sydney metro had 33.5% houses and 66.5% other dwellings.
-Home ownership in Ashfield was at 23.4%, with mortgaged dwellings at 23.8% and rented ones at 52.8%.
-The median monthly mortgage repayment in the area was $2,210, below Sydney metro's average of $2,436.
+Ashfield's dwelling structure, as per the latest Census, consisted of 22.1% houses and 77.9% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Sydney metro's figures of 33.5% houses and 66.5% other dwellings.
+Home ownership in Ashfield stood at 23.4%, with mortgaged dwellings at 23.8% and rented ones at 52.8%.
+The median monthly mortgage repayment was $2,210, lower than Sydney metro's average of $2,436.
 Median weekly rent in Ashfield was $440, compared to Sydney metro's $465.
-Nationally, Ashfield's mortgage repayments were higher at $2,210 versus Australia's average of $1,863, and rents were substantially above the national figure of $375.
+Nationally, Ashfield's mortgage repayments were higher at $2,210 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing